 For students whose mathematics ACT score is 21 or above.
-A study of the real number system, equations, inequalities, functions, graphs, zeros of polynomials, conic sections, systems of equations, matrices, and the binomial theorem.
+A study of the real number system, equations, inequalities, functions, graphs, zeros of polynomials, conic sections, and the binomial theorem.

 102 Plane Trigonometry (3).
 Prereq.: MAT 101 or consent of instructor.